solitarysoul04/AURA-Gesture-Robo/README.md

 ## 🌟 Key Features
 - Dual-Hand Control: Pinching fingers of left hand will trigger the throttle and right hand gestures will act as an steering using OpenCV and MediaPipe.
 - Dual-Band Architecture: Video will be transmitted via ESP32-CAM high-bandwidth FPV Wi-Fi and for Zero-Latency Motor Controls, 2.4GHz RF on nRF24L01 will be used.
-- Two HC-SR04 ultrasonic sensors: Since the rover will be autonomous, for safety and instant breaking of the rover, two ultrasonic sensors (one at front and another at back) will keep a watch on obstacles and will avoid any crash by stopping rover if something is detected within 15cm and will not accept the wireless commands.
+- Two HC-SR04 ultrasonic sensors: Since the rover will be autonomous, for safety and instant braking of the rover, two ultrasonic sensors (one at front and another at back) will keep a watch on obstacles and will avoid any crash by stopping rover if something is detected within 15cm and will not accept the wireless commands.

 ## 🛒 BoM
 | Category | Product Name | SKU | Qty | Price/Unit (INR) | Link |